Why choose Malta?

 - It is paid by an employer who receives any benefits under business incentive laws;

 - is paid by a person who is related to the employer who received any benefits under any business incentive laws;

-- if the individual holds more than 25% (directly or indirectly) of the company licensed and/or recognized by the Malta Financial Services Authority or the Lotteries and Gaming Authority or of a company holding an Air Operators’ Certificate issued by the Authority for Transport in Malta;
+- if the individual holds more than 25% (directly or indirectly) of the company licensed and/or recognized by the Malta Financial Services Authority or the Malta Gaming Authority or of a company holding an Air Operators’ Certificate issued by the Authority for Transport in Malta;

 The individual income derived from employment in an “eligible office” will not qualify for the scheme if a claim is made for any relief, deduction, reduction, credit or set-off of any kind except for any income tax deducted at source.
 Any individual who claims a benefit under the scheme when he is not entitled to do so is liable to a penalty equal to the amount of benefit claimed and if the benefit is paid the individual is liable to repay the benefit received plus additional tax of 7% per month or part thereof.

-Applications for a special tax status in line with the GRP Rules may only be submitted to the Commissioner by an Authorised Registered Mandatory.
+Applications for a special tax status may only be submitted to the Commissioner by an Authorised Registered Mandatory.
 E&S Consultancy can assist you in the completion of the relevant Application Form, the collection of all necessary supporting documentation and the submission of same to the applicable Authority.